C5278/recap-workshop-2025/README.md

                  [
                   If you get the below error then follow step  below `To subscribe this application link an Identity Authentication tenant to the subaccount with the "Establish Trust" option. `
+                          1. Create an instance of `Cloud Identity Services` by selecting Plan as `Subscriptions:default`
-                          1. Go to Trust Configuration and click on Enable Trust
+                          2. Go to Trust Configuration and click on `Enable Trust`
-                          2. Select '.trial-accounts.ondemand.com' and enable the IAS tenant
+                          3. Select '.trial-accounts.ondemand.com' and enable the IAS tenant
-                          3. Click on `Administration Console` and click on forgot to password, to set password for user.
+                          4. Click on `Administration Console` and click on forgot to password, to set password for user.
-                          4. Go to `Role Collections` and provide `Launchpad_Admin` role to the user.
+                          5. Go to `Role Collections` and provide `Launchpad_Admin` role to the user.
-                          5. Now you are ready to create `SAP Build Work Zone` instance, go to step 12.1 ]
+                          6. Now you are ready to create `SAP Build Work Zone` instance, go to step 12.1 ]

     - Click on SAP Build Work Zone instance and go to the application